 - The needs of the dependent spouse

-- The ability for the independent spouse to pay
+- The ability of the independent spouse to pay

 - The standard of living established over the marriage